mrkkucera/danaj-bot/README.md

 - 🔄 Prevents duplicate reactions from the same user
 - 💾 Rebuilds state from Discord on startup (persistent across restarts)
 - 🏥 Health check endpoint for monitoring bot status
+- 🔐 Monitors @everyone role permissions across all categories and channels
+- ⚠️ Reports permission issues to a designated bot chat channel

 ## Prerequisites